 Richard Golian

 1995-born.
 Charles University alum.
 Head of Performance at Mixit.
+10+ years in marketing and data.

-#myjourney #myfamily #digital #darkness #security #finance #politics #cognition #health
+#myjourney #myfamily #health #cognition #philosophy #digital #artificialintelligence #darkness #security #finance #politics #banskabystrica #carpathians

-Castellano Français Slovenčina
+Castellano Slovenčina

 Richard Golian

-Hi, I'm Richard.
-On this blog, I share thoughts, personal stories — and what I'm working on.
+Hi, I am Richard.
+On this blog, I share thoughts, personal stories — and what I am working on.
 I hope this article brings you some value.

 AI-Powered Investigations: The Future of Exposing Crime

-Today, I realized how dramatically AI can help in investigating criminal activities through the analysis of publicly available information.
-When I think about it, investigators, journalists, and state authorities have always relied on their ability to connect information, recognize patterns, and uncover hidden links.
+Today, I realised how dramatically AI can help in investigating criminal activities through the analysis of publicly available information.
+When I think about it, investigators, journalists, and state authorities have always relied on their ability to connect information, recognise patterns, and uncover hidden links.
 But until recently, this was purely human work—slow, exhausting, and dependent on a person’s ability to notice details and combine facts.
 AI can speed up this process and take it to an entirely new level.

 Crime Investigation in the Age of Artificial Intelligence

 Take business registries, for example.
 Many countries now have them publicly accessible, and we can search them manually.
 But what if AI could automatically scan these registries, compare ownership structures, and detect suspicious patterns?
 What if it could identify that a certain company has an unusually high volume of transactions with another, which is linked to a politically exposed person?
 Or track how company ownership changes shortly before securing a major government contract?
-This is already possible today, yet it is not being fully utilized.
+This is already possible today, yet it is not being fully utilised.

 The same applies to public procurement.
 If the same companies repeatedly bid for tenders, if suspiciously similar pricing offers appear, or if an unknown company with minimal history unexpectedly wins, AI could quickly flag these irregularities.
-People might notice such patterns by chance, but a system that is continuously running and analyzing all available data could detect them instantly.
+People might notice such patterns by chance, but a system that is continuously running and analysing all available data could detect them instantly.

 Another fascinating use case is AI's ability to monitor the wealth of politicians and business figures.
 Today, asset declarations exist, but few systematically compare them with reality.
 What if AI could automatically pull data from land registries, corporate financial statements, and asset disclosures to identify discrepancies?
 For example, when someone with an officially low income owns luxury real estate or when expensive properties are purchased through a network of obscure companies.